mrjunjieli/awesome_speaker/resources/README.md

 ## References
 * https://www.cnblogs.com/cdeng/p/3471527.html

-# minimum Detection Cost Function (minDCF)
+# minimum Detection Cost Function
-minDCF is a more comprehensive metric that takes into account the costs associated with different types of errors (false acceptances and false rejections) and the prior probabilities of the classes (target vs. non-target speakers).
+The minDCF is a more comprehensive metric that takes into account the costs associated with different types of errors (false acceptances and false rejections) and the prior probabilities of the classes (target vs. non-target speakers).
 For example, in a military system, we want the system to be stricter and not to mistakenly allow a person to pass.